⇓ More from ICTworks

 As the world increasingly goes ‘digital first’, we are already seeing exclusion of people without the skills or money to access the web.
 How much worse is this for people who are denied a digital identity to begin with?

-Line between supporting civil discourse and seeking regime change
+Supporting civil discourse vs. seeking regime change

 Starting with a discussion of the ‘Cuban Twitter’ scandal, by way of some lengthy debates about what regime change is, and whether it is desirable – or even possible, some consensus appeared to emerge about the fact that media is an amplifier not a disruptor.
 It amplifies existing voices and discourses, which can result in a variety of outcomes (comparisons are made between the build up to the Arab Spring with the recent Facebook beheadings).
 Is it possible for the Development sector to channel funding to ensure counter narratives are also being heard?